sevdari/ML_Project_CIS419/README.md

 The trainig process for this file was done using an EC2 instance from AWS.
 Apart from that, the other code cells should run in under a few minutes in most laptops.

-The best performance achieved on the validation set (which contained an equal number of each class) using an LSTM model was close to 90%.
+The best performance achieved on the validation set (which contained an equal number of samples from each class) using an LSTM model was close to 90%.